koykov/jsonvector/readme.md

 # JSON vector

-JSON parser with minimum memory consumption.
+JSON parser based on [Vector API](https://github.com/koykov/vector) with minimum memory consumption.
 This project is a part of policy to reducing memory consumption and amount of pointers.

 As we know, JSON is a data interchange format that stores data as a tree.
 And all known json parsers reproduces that tree in a memory somehow or other.